 - Watch Documentaries: I am a fun of birding documentaries.
 They are informative with crisp info.

-TIP: Bird identification app by sound can be installed in phone.
+TIP: Bird identification app by sound can be installed in the phone.
 Once you hear a bird sound, you can turn the app on.
 The app will pick the sound and relay the information about the bird.
 The information you get will include name, scientific name, habitat, colors, etc.

 Tip #5: Stay Quiet and Still